LesChats/push_swap/README.md

 Something inspired by _**quicksort**_ should be able to be much more effective when dealing whit bigger stacks.

 Too bad, discovering that y was already meeting the requirement for the maximum mark I didn't find the motivation to go for better performance.

+# Bonus

+make bonus

+and you get a checker